 The seven objectives of the (completed) EXTRAS project provide a useful summary of the current major aims of COT in greater detail.
-We have expanded them to some extent as new ideas and research directions have arisen, and added a new objective - number 5 listed below - along with some relevant supporting references for it.
-The aims are to:
+We have expanded them to some extent as new ideas and research directions have arisen, and we have added a new objective - number 5 listed below - along with some relevant supporting references for it.
+The aims are to

-- 1. evaluate and apply new and emerging technologies to identify and map proximal-to-distal, and ultra-distal, tephra and cryptotephra deposits, and to establish their spatial and stratigraphic interrelationships to facilitate their use as chronostratigraphic units (including within loess, ice, speleothems, and other sedimentary deposits, and in soils and paleosols) and as a basis for documenting and enhancing volcanic eruption histories (including through stratigraphic interfingering of tephra deposits from difference volcanoes); - 2. develop and evaluate new and emerging methods to characterize tephra and cryptotephra constituents mineralogically and geochemically (including isotopically) using formalised protocols that enhance data quality, quantity, and accessibility; - 3. develop improved age models for tephra and cryptotephra deposits, including via Bayesian age modelling and wiggle-matching, and hence improve existing age models for key volcanic, palaeoclimatic, archaeological, sedimentary and other sequences using tephras and cryptotephras as appropriate; - 4. evaluate and develop objective ways of correlating tephra and cryptotephra deposits from place to place including using statistical techniques and numerical measures of probability of correlation or not; - 5. recognise and map 'transformed' tephra deposits (i.e., that have undergone morphological changes such as reworking, dislocation, or bioturbation) and hence evaluate new ways of reconstructing past environments using information provided by such transformations (e.g., Dugmore and Newton, 2012; Cutler et al., 2016, 2020; Blong et al., 2017; Dugmore et al., 2020; Thompson et al., 2021); - 6. develop regional and ultimately global databases of high-quality mineral, geochemical, and other data (stratigraphic, chronologic, spatial, bibliometric) pertaining to tephra and cryptotephra deposits, and which are universally accessible (see Sect.
-6.1 below);
+- evaluate and apply new and emerging technologies to identify and map proximal-to-distal (and ultra-distal) tephra and cryptotephra deposits and to establish their spatial and stratigraphic interrelationships in order to facilitate their use as chronostratigraphic units (including within loess, ice, speleothems, and other sedimentary deposits as well as in soils and paleosols) and as a basis for documenting and enhancing volcanic eruption histories (including through stratigraphic interfingering of tephra deposits from different volcanoes); - develop and evaluate new and emerging methods to mineralogically and geochemically (including isotopically) characterize tephra and cryptotephra constituents using formalized (and globally agreed upon) protocols that enhance data quality, quantity, and accessibility; - develop improved age models for tephra and cryptotephra deposits, including via Bayesian age modelling and wiggle-matching, thereby also improving existing age models for key volcanic, palaeoclimatic, archaeological, sedimentary, and other sequences using tephras and cryptotephras as appropriate; - evaluate and develop objective ways of correlating tephra and cryptotephra deposits from place to place, including using statistical techniques and numerical (i.e. quantitative) measures of probability of correlation or not; - 5. recognize and map "transformed" tephra deposits (i.e. that have undergone morphological changes such as reworking, dislocation, or bioturbation) and, hence, evaluate new ways of reconstructing past environments using information provided by such transformations (e.g. Dugmore and Newton, 2012; Cutler et al., 2016, 2020;